cermegno/ppdm-report/README.md

 - another button with a link download the detailed report from an S3 bucket

 ## Acknowledgements
 The code uses a pre-compiled Python tool for Windows that generates a detailed backup report on Excel format.
 You can find the EXE and the Python code in [Raghava Jainoje's repo](https://github.com/rjainoje).
-Kudos to Raghava
+Kudos to Raghava!

 ## Compatibility
 Code has been tested with Python 3.9.2